The thought of never having to hear another complaint sounds like heaven, right?

-Each of these complaints is about his competence, a quality of his male side, so they strike him where he is more vulnerable.
+Each of these complaints is about his competence and strike him where he is more vulnerable.
 Feeling attacked, he will become defensive and to various degrees minimize her message, discount it, complain back, or simply push her away and stop caring about anything she says.

-If a woman links a complaint to emotional unhappiness, then ironically, the smaller it is, the more annoying it is to a man.
+If she links her complaint to emotional unhappiness, then, ironically, the smaller it is, the more annoying it is to a man.

-If a woman simply comments, without any emotional charge, “You are not around these days, I miss you,” or “Hey, you ate all the cherries, next time save some for me,” then it doesn’t upset him and he is better able to validate and remember her needs or request next time.
-However, when her complaint is backed with feelings of unhappiness, it affects him negatively.
+If a woman simply comments, without any emotional charge: “You are not around these days.
+I miss you,” or “Hey, you ate all the cherries.
+Next time, save some for me,” then it doesn’t upset him, and he is better able to validate and remember her needs or request next time.

 A non-demanding request frees him to decide on his own to adjust his actions.
 This supports his independent, assertive, and problem-solving masculine side.
 Even if he does not fulfill that particular request, he will feel more inclined to support her in other ways.